Superme2018/bday-tracker/README.md

 # bday-tracker

-This is an example application built with <a target="_blank" href="https://laravel.com/">Laravel</a> and <a target="_blank" href="https://vuetifyjs.com/en/">vuetify.js</a>. <br> It's small application for me to keep track of Birthdays as I have a good few to remember.
+This is an example application built with <a target="_blank" href="https://laravel.com/">Laravel</a> and <a target="_blank" href="https://vuetifyjs.com/en/">vuetify.js</a>. <br> It's a small application for me to keep track of birthdays, as I have a good few to remember.

 It is also an application developed to cover a good approach to workflow via the Laravel framework.